visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## What is Bookeeping.ai

-Bookeeping.ai is the first AI Accountant that automates 95% of accounting tasks for small businesses, freelancers, and accountants.
+Bookeeping.ai is the first AI Accountant Paula that automates 95% of accounting tasks for small businesses, freelancers, and accountants.
 Connect your Bank accounts with securely using Plaid and Paula will take care of Categorization, P&L, Balancesheet.
 You can also CHAT with Paula and ask her to complete financial duties like creating statements, ledgers, invoicing, form filling, tax inquiries, and creating sheets.
 Replace multiple tools and expert skills with this AI Accountant.
 Try this tool to save 50 hours a week.

 ## Pricing

 - We have geo-based pricing for the United States lowest plan starts from $29/month and $15 for other countries.
-We also have special discounts if you have multiple businesses.
-For accounting firms, we give one account for free with significant discounts for additional accounts.
 User can visit the pricing page to see the bookeeping.com/pricing for their region.
+We also have special discounts if you have multiple businesses
+- For a product demo please book a call on this link https://calendar.app.google/yCd1WPo4gxCKddvKA

+### Free accounts for qualified Bookkeepers and Accounting Firms.
+- We offer one free account for qualified firms as well as commissions when they bring or add 5+ clients.
+- Qualify for free accounts: Firm must have 10 or more clients to qualify.
+They need to drop their email and website and our team will reach out with with details to access free account.
-- If someone needs a demo share this link https://calendar.app.google/yCd1WPo4gxCKddvKA
+- For a product demo please book a call on this link https://calendar.app.google/yCd1WPo4gxCKddvKA

 ### Plan info: Start Plan $29/mo (for US, lower for other countries)